ghrcdaac/cumulus-disaster-recovery/README.md

 git clone https://github.com/ghrcdaac/operational-recovery-cloud-archive
 ```
 ## Build lambdas
-Before you can deploy this infrastructure, you must download the release zip or the lambda function source-code must be built.
+Before you can deploy this infrastructure, you must download the release zip or the build the lambda function source-code locally.

 `./bin/build_tasks.sh` will crawl the `tasks` directory and build a `.zip` file (currently by just `zipping` all python files and dependencies) in each of it's sub-directories.
 That `.zip` is then referenced in the `resources/lambdas/main.tf` lamdba definitions.